Diseases & Conditions : Adolescent Medicine

 Lingual-type brackets that attach to the back of teeth, hidden from view

-All three types use wires to move the teeth to the desired position.
-Clear, removable teeth aligners may also be an option.
+The first 3 types use wires to move the teeth to the desired position.
+Clear, removable aligners do not use wires and may also be an option.
+Aligners are custom formed plastic guides that fit over the teeth and are used in a series to move the teeth into their desired positions.
 Ask your orthodontist.

-Make certain that your child is brushing his/her teeth carefully after every meal with fluoride toothpaste and a soft-bristled toothbrush, as food becomes easily lodged in the braces.
-A new toothbrush may be needed every three to four months, or sooner if bristles are broken or frayed.
+Make certain that your child is brushing his or her teeth carefully after every meal with fluoride toothpaste and a soft-bristled toothbrush, as food becomes easily lodged in the braces.
+A new toothbrush may be needed every 3 to 4 months, or sooner if bristles are broken or frayed.
 A worn toothbrush doesn't do a good job of cleaning the teeth.

-Limit your child's sugar and starch intake, as debris left behind from these types of foods may turn into damaging acids, which may be harmful to teeth and gums and promote plaque formation.
+Limit your child's sugar and starch intake, as debris left behind from these types of foods may turn into damaging acids, which promote tooth decay and cause white spots around the braces.

-Avoid hard and/or sticky snacks that may be difficult to remove from the orthodontic equipment in your child's mouth.
-This includes hard foods such as popcorn, hard candy, nuts, and ice chips, and sticky foods like chewing gum, caramel, and other chewy candy.
+Avoid hard or sticky snacks that may be hard to remove from the orthodontic equipment in your child's mouth.
+This includes hard foods such as popcorn, pretzels, hard candy, nuts, and sticky foods like chewing gum, caramel, and other chewy candy.
+Avoid chewing ice.

-Ask your dentist about the application of a fluoride varnish around the braces to minimize white spots on the teeth after the braces come off.
+Ask your dentist about prescription fluoride toothpaste or the application of a fluoride varnish around the braces to minimize white spots on the teeth after the braces come off.